Advisement and Counseling Services

 If an honors section is not available in a particular course of study, students can arrange to earn honors credit through an Honors Contract.
 Working with the close advisement of faculty and Honors Center staff, students are assigned a prescribed curriculum of individual study as an ancillary to regular classroom coursework.
 All contracts must be approved in advance by the faculty member and Honors Institute Dean.

 In Honors Forum, students meet weekly to discuss current issues and examine how these issues impact their lives and communities.
-Speakers, activities, and events engage students in an interdisciplinary study topic.
+Speakers, activities, and events engage students in the Phi Theta Kappa interdisciplinary study topic.
+This class carries one hour of institutional credit that transfers as an elective.
 All students in this class are required to complete ten (10) hours of community service each semester.

 The Honors Forum is designed to promote the development of particular intellectual and personal abilities, as listed below: